terra-money/docs/src/validators.md

 In Terra's consensus model, Luna holders do not stake their tokens directly, but **delegate** their Luna to a validator.
 This allows normal Luna holders who don't want to set up a validator node can participate in staking rewards.

 A validator's **voting power** is proportional to the amount of Luna they have bonded, from all delegations (including their self-delegation).
 Only the **top 100** validators in voting power (and bonded Luna, by corollary) comprise the validating set, referred to hereon as **delegates**.
 Delegators play a vital role in this ecosystem because they determine which validators receive this designation, voting by delegating their Luna.

+### Slashing Risks

+Running validator is a big responsibility, which is why only the top 100 in bonded Luna stake are elected to sign blocks.
+As such, safety and liveness guarantees must be met, at the risk of having their validator's stake slashed (penalized), hurting both the validator's funds (as well as their delegator's), and their reputation.

+The major slashing conditions are:

+- **double signing**: a validator signed two different blocks with the same chain ID at the same height
+- **downtime**: a validator was non-responsive / couldn't be reached for more than an amount of time
+- **too many missed oracle votes**: a validator failed to report a threshold amount of votes that lie within the weighted median in the exchange rate oracle

+Other validators are always on the lookout for misbehaving validator nodes, and can submit **evidence** of a punishable infraction.
+Once discovered, the misbehaving validator node will have a small portion of their funds slashed and **jailed** (excluded from the validator set for an amount of time) in order to protect delegator funds and fix the offending issues.

+For delegators, staking Luna can be a rewarding activity.
+However, as explained above, it should not be treated as a passive activity -- they should apply due diligence and have confidence in the validator's architecture to not get slashed.